ldodds/xls-split/README.md

 INSTALLATION
 ------------

+Install as a gem:

+	gem install xls-split

-Grab the source from github and run:
+Or, grab the source from github and run:

 	rake install